 Gain valuable, real-world insight from high profile industrial guest speakers.
 Recent speakers have included the former Head of HR for NHS England.

-Graduate with the skills to tackle complex HR and organisational problems through a combination of: knowledge of the theory and practice of strategic HRM, and applied statistics and data analysis skills.
+Graduate with the skills to tackle complex HR and organisational problems through a combination of the theory and practice of strategic HRM, and applied statistics and data analysis skills.

 Our MSc Data Analytics and HRM is fully accredited by the Chartered Institute of Personnel and Development (CIPD), the only HR institution in the world to recognise HR professionals through chartered membership.